secureCodeBox/secureCodeBox/documentation/blog/2023-09-15-sbom-part-two-consumption.md

 Because of these problems, [CPEs were already deprecated](https://groups.io/g/dependency-track/topic/74648781#129) by the NVD, with the intention of replacing them by Software Identification Tags (SWID) instead.
 Since the migration is currently not moving along, [CycloneDX undeprecated CPEs](https://github.com/CycloneDX/specification/issues/105) again.

-Package urls are a more recent naming scheme, which makes automatic assignment a lot easier.
+_Package urls_ are a more recent naming scheme, which make automatic assignment a lot easier.
 Most other databases either directly support them already (like [OSS Index](https://ossindex.sonatype.org/doc/coordinates) or [Google's OSV](https://github.com/google/osv.dev/issues/64)), or contain the information needed to work with them (like GitHub advisories, but [including them is debated](https://github.com/github/advisory-database/issues/10)).
 The most important one that does not is the NVD, which is why there are multiple requests and proposals for purls to get added.

 This problem, that there is no unique identifier for software products that works across ecosystems, is known as the _naming problem_ among people working with SBOMs.
-There are several proposals for fixing the status quo, which all boil down to "the NVD needs to use pulrs" for at least part of their solution.
+There are several proposals for fixing the status quo, which all boil down to "the NVD needs to use purls" for at least part of their solution.
-The most iportant proposal is [_A Proposal to Operationalize Component Identification for Vulnerability Management_](https://owasp.org/assets/files/posts/A%20Proposal%20to%20Operationalize%20Component%20Identification%20for%20Vulnerability%20Management.pdf), released September last year by a group calling themselves the _SBOM Forum_.
+The most important proposal is [_A Proposal to Operationalize Component Identification for Vulnerability Management_](https://owasp.org/assets/files/posts/A%20Proposal%20to%20Operationalize%20Component%20Identification%20for%20Vulnerability%20Management.pdf), released September last year by a group calling themselves the _SBOM Forum_.
 In their statement, they also detail the problems of CPEs and propose using purls for identifying software, but other identifiers for hardware.
 [Work is ongoing](https://tomalrichblog.blogspot.com/2023/06/dale-peterson-made-me-miss-dinner-again.html) to improve the NVD but it is a slow process.
 Tom Alrich, the [founder of the SBOM Forum](https://securityboulevard.com/2023/03/making-sboms-useful/), regularly informs about updates [on his blog](https://tomalrichblog.blogspot.com/).